apache/activemq-artemis/docs/user-manual/en/thread-pooling.md

 ## Server-Side Thread Management

-Each Apache ActiveMQ Server maintains a single thread pool for general use, and a scheduled thread pool for scheduled use.
+Each Apache ActiveMQ Artemis Server maintains a single thread pool for general use, and a scheduled thread pool for scheduled use.
 A Java scheduled thread pool cannot be configured to use a standard thread pool, otherwise we could use a single thread pool for both scheduled and non scheduled activity.

 A separate thread pool is also used to service connections.
-Apache ActiveMQ can use "old" (blocking) IO or "new" (non-blocking) IO also called NIO.
+Apache ActiveMQ Artemis can use "old" (blocking) IO or "new" (non-blocking) IO also called NIO.
 Both of these options use a separate thread pool, but each of them behaves uniquely.